WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 1. Let `payloadLength` be the result of getting the length of a CBOR bytestring header from `stream` ({{parse-bytestring}}).
 If `payloadLength` is an error, return that error.
-1. If `stream.currentOffset + payloadLength != requestMetadata.offset +
+1. If `stream.currentOffset + payloadLength != responseMetadata.offset +
-   requestMetadata.length`, return an error.
+   responseMetadata.length`, return an error.

 1. Let `body` be a new body ({{FETCH}}) whose stream is a tee'd copy of `stream` starting at the current offset and ending after `payloadLength` bytes.